du00d/HPC-Cluster/README.md

 # HPC-Cluster

 Scripts for deploying HPC cluster on the cloud
-Tested with Azure Cyclecloud with SLURM
+Tested on Azure Cyclecloud with SLURM

 The script includes installation for HPL, HPCG benchmark (with cuda 11.0) and CESM (Community Earth System Model) Installation for GROMACS was tuned manually so I did not include it in the script.